 Svalbard archipelago, located just 1100 km from the North Pole is covered with glaciers and snowfields which account for 60% of its landmass.
-The island is administered by Norway and has been connected with coal mining industry, scientific research and expeditions to the North Pole.
+The island is administered by Norway and has been connected with the coal mining industry, scientific research, and expeditions to the North Pole.
 Now Svalbard, and specifically Spitsbergen, archipelago’s biggest island, are much easier to access also for tourists.
 You can fly to the island’s main town, Longyearbyen, from Oslo or take a ferry from Europe and start your Arctic adventure from there.
 There are so many great things to do in Svalbard, that will interest every outdoor lover.

-In winter, the white mountain plateau of Svalbard is a perfect place for the snowmobile tours and searching for rich wildlife and amazing nature.
+In winter, the white mountain plateau of Svalbard is a perfect place for snowmobile tours and searching for rich wildlife and amazing nature.
 The snowmobile trips from Longyearbyen to further places are only possible during the winter months because the snow in the valleys surrounding the town melts in the summer.
-In that time, however, you can take a short snowmobile tour in the Longyear Glacier instead.
+At that time, however, you can take a short snowmobile tour in the Longyear Glacier instead.

 There are many snowmobile tours to choose from, shorter or longer.
 Some of them allow you to go to the part of the island, where you have a higher chance to see the polar bears.
 The typical Svalbard polar bear tour doesn’t exist, though.
 It is not allowed to specifically search for, or chase polar bears and, the sighting is never guaranteed.
 They are wild animals after all :).
 The guides, however, know where it is possible to see the King of the Arctic.

-You can go snowmobiling around Longyearbyen, visit Russian settlement Barenstburg, ghost town Pyramiden, Ijen Radjo Station or Svea mining community.
+You can go snowmobiling around Longyearbyen, visit Russian settlement Barenstburg, ghost town Pyramiden, Ijen Radio Station or Svea mining community.
 We decided to go for one of the longest snowmobile tours, that lasts 10-12 hours and covers 160 km – to the Svalbard East Coast.

 Read more: Best things to do in Svalbard